imagej/imagej.github.io/_pages/plugins/snt/traces-file-format.md

 -   `id`: Each node in the search has a non-negative integer ID which is unique within the enclosing fill.
 -   `x`, `y`, `z`: the position of the node in the image stack in image co-ordinates, i.e. 0-based indices in voxels.
 -   `previousid`: If present, this ID gives you previous node on the shortest route from the original paths to this point.
-It is not present for the points on the original paths, which also have a `distance` attibute equal to 0.
+It is not present for the points on the original paths, which also have a `distance` attribute equal to 0.
 -   `distance`: This is the minimum "distance" so far found for any route moving from any point on the original paths to this node.
 (The complete route can be reconstructed by following `previousid`s.)
 -   `status`: this attribute can either have the value `open` or `closed`, which have their conventional meanings in A\* search.